About ACED Manchester

 Manchester has a rich heritage in prevention and early detection research, from the discovery of novel biomarkers that help diagnose and detect cancer sooner, to modelling how cancer develops and understanding the risks that lead to people developing cancer.

-Led by Professor Robert Bristow and Professor Gareth Evans, ACED Manchester aims to build on this heritage and leverage the pre-existing strengths of the Manchester eco-system to deliver novel innovations in prevention and early detection research.
-To date ACED Manchester has been awarded in excess of £4m in research and infrastructure funding with our programme of research spanning three key themes of work:
+Led by Professor Robert Bristow and Dr Emma Woodward, ACED Manchester aims to build on this heritage and leverage the pre-existing strengths of the Manchester eco-system to deliver novel innovations in prevention and early detection research.

 Navigation